 Ten things that I consider to fall into the category of homeschooling non-essentials include:

-2. A huge budget.
 The actual cost of homeschooling can vary from family to family, but you really can make it work on a shoestring budget.
 There are lots of free and inexpensive resources online.
-With internet access and a library card most families can make homeschooling work with a small budget.
+With internet access and a library card, most families can make homeschooling work with a small budget.

-3. Super-human patience.
-Really, if super-human patience were an essential to homeschool, I wouldn’t be doing it and neither would most of the moms I know.
+Really, if super-human patience were essential to homeschool, I wouldn’t be doing it, and neither would most of the moms I know.
 One thing that I’ve found during my years of homeschooling is that the more my kids and I are around each other, the better we learn to relate to one another.
 That means that things that might have tested my patience in the past don’t bother me as much.
 Don’t think you can’t homeschool because you don’t have enough patience.
 You may just surprise yourself.

-7. A schoolroom.
 It can be nice to have a dedicated space for doing school, but a schoolroom is not a necessity.
-We started out homeschooling in our basement schoolroom, but soon moved to the kitchen table.
+We started out homeschooling in our basement schoolroom but soon moved to the kitchen table.
 I actually prefer schooling in our main living areas because doing so allows home and school to mesh seamlessly – though sometimes it would be nice to have a place to leave school stuff spread out.
 Nice, but not necessary.

-9. A 12-year plan.
-I came across on old blog post on my site recently in which I had school plans for all three kids mapped out all the way through high school.
+I came across an old blog post on my site recently in which I had school plans for all three kids mapped out all the way through high school.
 I think my youngest was 4 years old at the time.
 Can you say overkill?
 Sure, it’s good to have plans, but having your child’s entire educational career mapped out right out of the gate is definitely a homeschooling non-essential

-10. The latest and greatest gadgets.
 Just like a dedicated schoolroom and a huge budget, the latest and greatest gadgets can be fun to have, but you can successfully homeschool without them.
-You don’t even need the shiny new homeschool curriculum that you were eyeing the the curriculum fair.
+You don’t even need the shiny new homeschool curriculum that you were eyeing at the curriculum fair.
 All you really need to homeschool successfully is a passion for learning and a willingness to share that with your children.